 Fukuoka is a big city but most of its top attractions are located in a relatively compact area.
 For convenience, first-time visitors should look for accommodations in Tenjin, Nakasu, or around Hakata Station.

 I’ve created the color-coded map below to help you understand where these recommended areas are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – Around Hakata Station